-C.1.20 Are qualified majo kind of decision? rities other than th ose established by law required for any parti cular YES □ NO 🗵 If so, describe the differen nces.
-Description of differences C.1.21 Explain whether there are any specific requirements, other than those relating to directors, for being appointed as chairman of the Board of Directors.
-YES ☑ NO □ ng to Description ( of requirements laws, in order for a Director to be appointed of Directors, at least one of the followi (a) to have formed part to said designation; or, (a) to have formed part of the Board of Directors during at least the THREE (3) years prior to said designation; or, ior (b) to have previously occupied the position of Chairman of the Board of Directors, regardless of the period of time spent as a Director.
-Neither of the previous conditions will be required to be met whenever the designated Director is supported by SEVENTY-FIVE PERCENT (75%) or more of the members of the Board of Directors. and Vice Chairman and Likewise, re-election as a Director of members of the Board that are currently Chairman and Vice Chairman and, if appropriate, Coordinating Director if he meets the legal requirements, will imply their automatic continuity in those positions. the Bylaws or Regu lations of the Board establish any limit as to o the age of directors: YES 🗆 NO ⊠ Chairman Chief Executive Officer Director Age limit Re emarks to be considered in the e event of a new sity Policy establishes as an objective criteri appointment or re-election, the need for the average age and seniority within the Boar a rs other than the Regulations of the Board establish any term lose required by law or any other additovided by law: YES □ NO ⊠ Additional re quirements and/or maximum number of years of office
+C.1.20 Are qualified majorities other than those established by law required for any particular r kind of decision?

+If so, describe the differences.

+Description of differences

+C.1.21 Explain whether there are any specific requirements, other than those relating to directors, for being appointed as chairman of the Board of Directors.

+Description of requirements

+Pursuant to Article 33.2 of the Company Bylaws, in order for a Director to be appointed as Chairman or Vice Chairman of the Board of Directors, at least one of the following conditions must be met:

+- (a) to have formed part of the Board of Directors during at least the THREE (3) years prior to said designation; or, - (b) to have previously occupied the position of Chairman of the Board of Directors, regardless of the period of time spent as a Director.

+None of the above circumstances shall be necessary for a Director to be appointed as Chairman or Vice Chairman when such appointment is supported by SEVENTY-FIVE PERCENT (75%) or more of the members of the Board of Directors.

+Likewise, re-election as a Director of members of the Board that are currently Chairman and Vice Chairman and, if appropriate, Lead Director if they meet the legal requirements, will imply their automatic continuity in those positions.

+C.1.22 Indicate whether the Bylaws or Regulations of the Board establish any limit as to the age of directors:

+YES □ NO

+Age limit

+Chairman -

+Chief Executive Officer

+Director -

+The Company's Director Selection Policy establishes as an objective criterion to be considered in the event of a new appointment or re-election, the need for a progressive renewal of the Board, assessing the average age and seniority within the Board.

+C.1.23 Indicate whether the Bylaws or the Regulations of the Board establish any term limits for independent directors other than those required by law or any other additional requirements that are stricter than those provided by law:

+Additional requirements and/or maximum number of years of office